ilaiw/CXR-lung-segmentation/README.md

-# CXR-lung-segmentation
+# CXR lung segmentation
 This repository is to present two approaches to lung segmentation which I worked on in my final year studying biomedical engineering.

 First approach: using computer vision tools with openCV python library